MKaczmarski07/MKaczmarski07/README.md

 ## Welcome to my profile. 🤝

+📡 Currently, I focus mainly on Network Engineering, but I also love programming. <br>
-💻 I specialize in Software Development, but I'm also interested in IoT, Cybersecurity and new media, such as VR. <br>
+👾 I'm  interested in FrontEnd development, IoT, Cybersecurity and new media, such as VR. <br>
 🔬 I'm currently studying for an Engineer's degree in Lublin University of Technology, specializing in Multimedia Engineering. <br>
 🎓 I graduated from Technical High School in field of Information and Communication Technology. <br>
 📫 How to reach me: mikolajkaczmarski07@onet.pl